skirtapaieo/development-101/README.md

 # development-101

 Welcome!
-Here you can find things that does not fit in LinkedIn :-)
+Here you can find things (experiements) that does not fit in LinkedIn :-)

+What is the red thread?
+An increasingly broader interest in leadership, business operations and technology

 **1 - Organization and leadership** - https://github.com/skirtapaieo/development-101/blob/main/00-organization/01-organization-readme.md